Project L.E.A.D. (Linking Education, Advocacy, and Development)

 - Pass a Tuberculosis test

 - Sign a Project L.E.A.D.
-Member Agreement of Participation (Attachment B)
+Youth Coordinator Participation Agreement

 - Serve a minimum 350 hours